varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 Tool: lwp-request
 ~~~~~~~~~~~~~~~~~

-lwp-request is part of The World-Wide Web library for Perl.
+`lwp-request` is tool that is a part of The World-Wide Web library for Perl.
 It's a
-couple of really basic programs that can execute an HTTP request and
+couple of really basic programs that can execute a HTTP request and
-give you the result.
-I mostly use two programs, GET and HEAD.
+show you the result.
+We mostly use the two programs, ``GET`` and ``HEAD``.

 vg.no was the first site to use Varnish and the people running Varnish
 there are quite clueful.
 So it's interesting to look at their HTTP